Calcium is one of the most important electrolytes for the human body and plays an essential role in wellness.

 - 51-70 years: 1,000 mg for men and 1,200 mg for women

 - 71 years and older: 1,200 mg

-It’s possible to get sufficient amounts of calcium through your diet (i.e., the foods you eat daily).
-That said, you should still pay attention to your calcium intake – to be sure that you are indeed meeting your daily requirements.
-Also, note that your body needs vitamin D to absorb calcium, and that’s why you should also be mindful of your vitamin D intake, in addition to that of calcium.
+It’s possible to get sufficient amounts of calcium through the foods you eat daily.
+That said, you should still pay attention to your calcium intake to be sure that you are meeting your daily requirements.
+Also, it is important to note that your body needs vitamin D to absorb calcium.
+That’s why you should also be mindful of your vitamin D intake in addition to calcium.

 The amount of calcium in the body depends on many factors, including:

 - The rate of calcium intake from food